Abdominal Imaging

 Our fellows receive an annual salary that is competitive with what is offered by other institutions.
 They receive medical and dental care benefits for themselves and their immediate family.
 Additionally, malpractice insurance is provided at no charge.

 Our fellows receive an annual stipend to cover expenses related to attending meetings or buying books.
-Each fellow is encouraged to attend one educational meeting of his/her choice.
+Each fellow is encouraged to attend one educational meeting of their choice.

 Additional significant educational benefits are offered by the University of Virginia that can be used to take UVA courses.